-As of September 1st, 2011, I am an Assistant Professor in the Communication Department at UMass Amherst.
+As of September 1st, 2017, I am an Associate Professor in the Department of Communication at UMass Amherst.
 My papers are available to download at Academia.edu.
 I will update my list of publication here.

 In my graduate studies, I was fortunate enough to work with leading researchers in various streams of Language and Social Interaction research – also known as Discourse Studies: Pragmatics, Socio-Linguistics (with Shoshana Blum-Kulka, RIP), Conversation Analysis (With Emanuel Schegloff and John Heritage), Linguistics (with Yael Maschler), and Ethnography of Communication (with Tamar Katriel).

 Right now, at UMass Amherst, I am continuing these lines of research regarding public participation, working with our graduate students and by myself to expand the understanding of how ordinary people talk about politics and public life.

 You can meet me at conferences, once COVID-19 stops canceling them:

 I’m a curious individual who is fascinated with the way people communicate.
 Therefore, I preferred studying for a Masters in Communication over attaining a law degree, to the initial dismay of my parents.
 I’m happy with that decision, since finding the poetics in the way people talk brightens my day.
 As a bonus, being a communication scholar also enables me to critically engage in, research, and teach about what most people, including myself, find to be the best leisure activity – watching television.